phoenixbrehm/EECS581_Project1/README.txt

 A recreation of the game Minesweeper implemented in python.

 Features:
-A 10x10 grid filled with a user specified number of mines which the player can [FINSIH LATER]
+A 10x10 grid filled with a user specified number of mines which the player can flag or check tiles using a command line inputting cell locations and a certain mode.
+The game ends when all tiles which do not have mines are checked causing a win, or if the player checks a mine, they lose.
+A game status, the state of the board and remaining flags are displayed.

 Team Members - github:
 Carson Schraad - CarsonSchraad